cisco/mindmeld/source/blueprints/home_assistant.rst

    Selecting hyperparameters using k-fold cross-validation with 10 splits Best accuracy: 98.27%, params: {'C': 5000, 'kernel': 'rbf'}

 Similar options are available for inspecting and experimenting with the Entity Recognizer and other NLP classifiers as well.
 Finding the optimal machine learning settings is an iterative process involving several rounds of parameter tuning, testing, and error analysis.
-Refer to the :doc:`NaturalLanguageProcessor <../userguide/nlp>` in the user guide for more about training, tuning, and evaluating the various Workbench classifiers.
+Refer to the :doc:`NaturalLanguageProcessor <../userguide/nlp>` in the user guide for more about training, tuning, and evaluating the various MindMeld classifiers.

 Inspect the role classifiers
 """"""""""""""""""""""""""""